epxlabs/epx-vue/frontend/static/blog_posts/2016-10-25-stripe-clojure-blog-post.markdown

 Stripe is a leading provider of payment and subscription management solutions for businesses around the world.
 The most notable feature of Stripe is their nearly immaculate implementation of a REST API.
 Developers can simply access the API or build applications that leverage the API to automate away business pains such as recurring customer billing (subscriptions) or manipulating payment information.

 [stripe-clojure](https://github.com/prachetasp/stripe-clojure) is a Clojure library which is designed to implement the Stripe API in a functional manner.
-The library handles API calls to Stripe which allows developers to interact with the API in a clean and simple to use functional environment.
-This article will cover the basics of the [stripe-clojure](https://github.com/prachetasp/stripe-clojure) library along with a few examples to get help you get started accepting Stripe payments.
-The tutorial will be levarage emacs-live with a cider REPL (EPX Labs will soon be open sourcing our emacs-live + add-ons development environment affectionately named the "labkit").
+The library handles API calls to Stripe which allows developers to interact with the API in a clean and simple functional environment.
+This article will cover the basics of the [stripe-clojure](https://github.com/prachetasp/stripe-clojure) library along with a few examples to help you get started accepting Stripe payments.
+The tutorial will leverage emacs-live with a cider REPL (EPX Labs will soon be open sourcing our emacs-live + add-ons development environment affectionately named the "labkit").

 [stripe-clojure](https://github.com/prachetasp/stripe-clojure) was developed with a focus on slim dependencies.
 This makes [stripe-clojure](https://github.com/prachetasp/stripe-clojure) ideal for use on *Serverless*, AWS Lambda, IBM OpenWhisk, etc. systems.